VinGarcia/ksql/README.md

 KSQL was created to offer an actually simple and satisfactory tool for interacting with SQL Databases in Golang.

+The core goal of KSQL is not to offer new features that are unavailable on other libraries (although we do have some), but to offer a well-thought and well-planned API so that users have an easier time, learning, debugging, and avoiding common pitfalls.

-The core idea on KSQL is to offer an easy to use interface, the actual communication with the database is decoupled so we can use KSQL on top of `pgx`, `database/sql` and possibly other tools.
+KSQL is also decoupled from its backend so that the actual communication with the database is performed by well-known and trusted technologies, namely: `pgx` and `database/sql`.
-You can even create you own backend adapter for KSQL which is useful in some situations.
+You can even create your own backend adapter for KSQL which is useful in some situations.

 In this README you will find examples for "Getting Started" with the library,